 Students who choose to study Computer Science as a GCSE; this is a subject that is counted towards the English Baccalaureate, have 3 hours a week and are working towards one GCSE qualification.
-From September 2020 they follow the OCR 2020 Syllabus (J277) currently year 11 follow AQA 2016 syllabus (8520) and year 10 follow OCR 2016 syllabus (J276).
+From September 2021 they follow the OCR 2020 Syllabus (J277).
 They will be awarded a grade 1-9 following their GCSE examinations in the summer of Year 11.

 The course is taught in mixed ability classes.
 Assessments to track progress are set regularly throughout each half term.
 With feedback being related to GCSE criteria to highlight areas of strength and development throughout the course.

-The department uses a flipped learning approach to completing this course and homework is therefore set weekly and it is important students complete this homework each week.
+The faculty uses a flipped learning approach to completing this course and homework is therefore set weekly and it is important students complete this homework each week.

 Students can also choose to study Cambridge Nationals in Creative iMedia (J817), which is a vocationally related qualification that takes an engaging, practical and inspiring approach to learning and assessment.
 They’re industry relevant, geared to key sector requirements and very popular with schools and colleges because they suit such a broad range of learning styles and abilities.
 This course is taught in mixed ability classes for 3 hours a week.
 Assessment is continuous with pupils receiving feedback on the skills they are working towards or have mastered.

-The final assessment of this course is done with an exam in the summer of year 10 which can be resat in year 11 and the completion of three controlled assessment units.
+The final assessment of this course is done with an exam in the summer of year 11 and the completion of three controlled assessment units.
 It is important to remember that once the controlled assessment has started then feedback for that unit is not permitted.